LBBLUG/meteorBastas/README.md

 ## Features now working

 - Recipients List now shows recipients and their selected gifts.
-    - Next, I'll be adding actions to edit the recipient and gifts from the detail view.
+- Find Recipients is a quick find of Recipient / gift info.
+    - Gift status can be easily updated in this view.
-- Detail View (no editing there yet).
+- Detail View (reached from Recipients List or Find Recipients).
 - Recipients Import from .csv file
 - Adding Recipients and Gifts manually
 - Adding content Text and Images for the home page
+- Adding a banner image for the home page.
 - Displaying the Home page
+- User account administration for changing user role / permissions

 ### Uploading a .csv file for bulk import